Environmental Quality Incentives Program

 Advance payment opportunities now exist for veteran agricultural producers

 Advance payments for socially disadvantaged, beginning and limited resource farmers, Indian tribes and veterans were raised from 30 percent to 50 percent

 Payment limitations are set at $450,000 with no ability to waive

 EQIP offers contracts with a minimum term that ends one year after the implementation of the last scheduled practices and a maximum term of ten years.
 These contracts provide incentive payments and cost-shares to implement conservation practices.
 Persons who are engaged in livestock or agricultural production on eligible land may participate in the EQIP program.
 EQIP activities are carried out according to an environmental quality incentives program plan of operations developed in conjunction with the producer that identifies the appropriate conservation practice or practices to address the resource concerns.
 The practices are subject to NRCS technical standards adapted for local conditions.
 The local conservation district approves the plan.

 EQIP will, if approved, pay cost-share on certain approved conservation practices.
 Incentive payments may be provided for up to three years to encourage producers to carry out management practices they may not otherwise use without the incentive.
 Historically underserved producers and ranchers may be eligible for higher cost-share amounts.
 Farmers and ranchers may elect to use a certified third-party provider for technical assistance.
-An individual or entity may not receive, directly or indirectly, cost-share or incentive payments that, in the aggregate, exceed $300,000 for all EQIP contracts entered during the term of the Farm Bill.

 The NRCS National EQIP Website has more information.